You can only improve low carb and Keto sweetened pork rinds one way, and that is by covering them in yummy chocolate.

 I guess you could say that I'm living my own truth too.

-And that truth is finding yummy low carb snacks.
+And that truth is finding yummy low carb and keto snacks.
 Snacks are key to staying on a low carb diet, in my experience.
 If you don't have something handy to nibble on when you are feeling peckish, then there is always the temptation to go off the diet.
+But you must RESIST!

 Today's recipe should do the trick.